martin-azpillaga/M/Documentation/slides.md

 Let me open the Unity project.
 Pong demo ??

+M doesn't generate executable games, but game projects that you can edit using a game engine.

+You can inspect the generated code, tweak design values and customize the look with art pieces made in your favorite content creation program.

 ## Properties

 But then, why use M in the first place?
 Why not develop the code in the engine's language?